fradesa/bootstrap-scripts/README.md

-# -bootstrap-scripts
+# bootstrap-scripts

-Public bootstrap scripts to install private CLIs via git+ssh and local builds.
+Public installer scripts for developer tools and private CLIs.
+These scripts are designed to be hosted publicly while installing source code from private repositories using your local `git` client (SSH auth) and `cargo`.